aajanki/fi-sentence-embeddings-eval/results.md

 These models have been shown to perform well on English text.
-The aim of this investigation is to see how well they (or their multilingual variant, to be more precise) perform on Finnish material.
-Only models with publicly available pre-trained Finnish or multilingual implementation are included.
-This means that some state-of-the-art models without a multilingual variant, such as GPT-2 and XLNet, are not included in this evaluation.
+The aim of this investigation is to see how well they (or their multilingual variant) perform on Finnish material.
 A more detailed description of the models is given on [the experiments page](experiments.html).

 The evaluation results are shown below: